Skip to main content

 • Avoid sun exposure or wear sunscreen when exposed.
 Chemical peels can increase the skin’s sensitivity to sunlight.

-• Don’t pick or scratch skin — let skin peel naturally.
+• Don’t pick or scratch skin — let the skin peel naturally.

-• Expect sensitive, possibly red and irritated skin (duration will depend on the peel type).
+• Expect sensitive, itching, possibly red and irritated skin (duration will depend on the peel type).

 • Stay moisturized.